Will my memory foam bed sag or dip?

 This is why it is so important to ensure you choose the right mattress for your specific needs.
 Choosing the correct mattress for your weight and tension will enable you to reduce the issue of compression or potential sagging that may be found with an unsuitable bed.

-You need to make sure that after this compression you still have enough memory foam to react to your body to support it and offer the comfort you require.
-The prime example would be cheaper memory foam mattress which offers 2cm of memory foam, leaving little to no room for compression, causing a potential dip.
+However, If you do choose a Memory foam mattress you need to make sure that after this compression you still have enough memory foam to react to your body to support it and offer the comfort you require.
+The prime example would be a cheaper memory foam mattress which offers 2cm of memory foam, leaving little to no room for compression, causing a potential dip.
 You should be looking for memory, hybrid, latex foam or other upholstery materials in the quantities that will offer enough depth after compression.

 How can I reduce compression and avoid dips?

-All foams and upholstery layers will have a tolerance of 2cm compression over time.
-This is not alway a negative, you need to make sure that you can even out this wear as best as possible by turning and rotating where possible.
-On one sided mattresses we advise always having a separate topper comfort layer which enables you to do this and prolong the life of your mattress.
+All foams and upholstery layers will compress over time.
+By choosing a well upholstered and pocket sprung mattress you can significantly reduce the potential for sagging and dipping.
+This is not always a negative, you need to make sure that you can even out this wear as best as possible by turning and rotating where possible.
+On one-sided mattresses, we advise always having a separate topper comfort layer which enables you to do this and prolong the life of your mattress.
 Simply using your mattress night after night without any monthly maintenance will only speed up and exacerbate the compression and dips that may occur.